trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-dal-node.md

 The DAL node is responsible for temporarily storing data and providing it to bakers and Smart Rollups.

-1. Ensure that the port that the DAL node runs on is accessible from outside its system.
+1. Ensure that the port that the DAL node runs on (by default, 11732) is accessible from outside its system.
 You may need to adapt your firewall rules or set up network address translation (NAT) to direct external traffic to the DAL node.
 For more information, see [Running a DAL attester node](https://tezos.gitlab.io/shell/dal_run.html) in the Octez documentation.